 Podiatry – please call or text Jennifer on 07837 990800

 Are you in pain?
 We are here to help.

 Welcome to the Peachey Therapy Clinic, a busy, friendly practice offering Osteopathy, Cranial Osteopathy, Medical Accupuncture, Podiatry/Chiropody and Sports and Remedial Massage.
 We have sites in both Edinburgh and Loanhead.
-Here our aim is to consider the patient as an individual, so as well as treating the presenting symptoms we also try to establish their cause as well as provide the patient with lifestyle and self-management advice to help prevent a reoccurrence.
+Here our aim is to consider the patient as an individual.
+As well as treating the presenting symptoms we also try to establish their cause, as well as provide the patient with lifestyle and self-management advice to help prevent a reoccurrence.
 We also advise on the benefits of maintenance treatment to help keep the body in a state of health and avoid problems arising in the first place.

 Please feel free to contact us if you have any questions or concerns before booking a consultation.
 Alternatively, if appropriate, to enable you to discuss your symptoms before undertaking treatment we offer a 15 minute FREE ASSESSMENT with the Osteopath or Podiatrist.

 New Year – New You!
 You said it last year and it never quite happen, but this year you really mean it!
 Having enjoyed the Festive Season, perhaps a little too much, it is time to opt for the healthier options and get fitter.
 This is great so long as it is done properly, especially when it comes to fitness activities.
 Afterall having decided to finally make some healthy changes you don’t want an injury to set you back.

 After a period of inactivity a sudden surge of exercise enthusiasm can lead to injuries, so build any exercise up slowly.
 If you start experiencing pain in any part of the body then either stop, amend your activity, or seek the advice of an Osteopath to ensure you are not injured or have an underlying problem that is being aggravated by the new activity.